IBM/CognitiveConcierge/README.md

     <img src="http://i.imgur.com/uoKXz3G.png" width="500">

-This is also how you can 'Try out the conversation and test your bot'.
+    This is also how you can 'Try out the conversation and test your bot.'

     <img src="http://i.imgur.com/9682joc.png" width="500">

 ### Run the iOS Application
 1. Install Cocoapods Dependency Manager in Terminal with the command `sudo gem install cocoapods`